qahiccupps/pr_coup/README.md

 A first-pass Chrome extension for adding a button to GitHub PRs as a convenience for pasting standard text into a comment.

+See the [PR Coup! blog post](https://qahiccupps.blogspot.com/2022/12/pr-coup.html) for some background.

 ## Installation

 * Copy this directory to somewhere local, call it `D`